-Nonresident tuition for non-California residents is \$170 per unit, in addition to the enrollment fee of \$20 per unit and is payable at time of course registration.
-The nonresident fee for non-U.S. citizens is \$177 per unit, in addition to the enrollment fee.\
+Nonresident tuition for non-California residents is \$181 per unit, in addition to the enrollment fee of \$20 per unit and is payable at time of course registration.
+The nonresident fee for non-U.S. citizens is \$188 per unit, in addition to the enrollment fee.

 The nonresident tuition fee may be waived, based on eligibility requirements of Assembly Bill 540.
 The law does not grant California residency status, however it requires that certain nonresident students be exempted from paying the nonresident tuition fee.
-The exemption is primarily based on three or more years of high school attendance and completion in the state of California (California GED or High School Proficiency Test may be accepted in lieu of high school diploma).
+The exemption is primarily based on three or more years of attendance at a California high school and a high school diploma.
+Completion of the California General Education Development (GED) program or passing the California High School Proficiency Exam may be accepted in lieu of a high school diploma.
 The law does not distinguish between public and private high schools, although attendance at a home school is not acceptable unless the home schooling was provided in a manner recognized under state law.
 For further details, inquire in the Admissions & Records Office.

-\ The District reserves the right to adjust the nonresident tuition fee consistent with applicable law.
+The District reserves the right to adjust the nonresident tuition fee consistent with applicable law.